Stefan142/asr-portfolio-tracker/README.md

 ```
  I will explain the non intuitive inputs:

-- End date: This date is taken as the end date of historical data and will be the starting point for a monte carlo simulation in the monte carlo case.
+- End date: This date is taken as the end date of the historical data and would be the starting point for a monte carlo simulation.
 If None is used, The tool takes the most recent, available date.
 - Asset tickers: Any number of tickers may be chained together using commas like in the text box above.
 Spaces are fine, however these are postprocessed.
 Hence, input similar to the example above is preferred.
 - In the Monte Carlo case you have the option to also plot a filtered portfolio.
-This works similarly for the Portfolio graph option and the Weights Table described in Show.
+This works similarly for the Portfolio graph option and the Weights Table described in [Show](#show).

-The plots created in this example are placed in the graphs folder.
+The plots created in this example can be found in the graphs folder.

-## Assumptions
+## Assumptions and Notes

 1. First code specifications: I used type hints and numpy docstrings and tried to conform to a relative extent to pep8.
 I used an adjusted max width however of 100 for code and 70 for docstrings.
 2. When I take historical data of a portfolio, I assume continuous rebalancing.
 So across the time series, weights stay the same.